 As you enter the property the first thing you’ll see is a stop sign before you cross the 14th fairway.
 They’ve eased up on the rules regarding cell phones entering the property, however, they maintain a strict policy prohibiting members and their guests from talking on cell phones, or from cell phones making any noise whatsoever.
 Courtesy phones are available inside the clubhouse for members and guests to make calls, if required.
 I love this rule.

-The course itself is an ancient gem.
+The course itself is an old school gem, designed by Scottish golf course architect Willie Park Jr..
 It looks tame on the scorecard as a 6400 yard par 70 (par 71 for women), but underestimating the course will cause you immediate regret.
 It’s about as tough as 6400 yards can get.
-Dramatic elevation changes, rolling fairways, mature tree lined fairways, punishing bunkers, and very sloped greens await.
+Dramatic elevation changes, tight rolling fairways, mature tree-lined fairways, challenging bunkers, and deceptively sloped greens await.

 The par 5 1st hole.
-Only 450 yards on the scorecard, but plays much longer going straight uphill.
+Only 450 yards on the scorecard, but plays much longer as it is straight uphill.
+If you’re walking (and you should if you’re able), this hole really gets the blood pumping.

 The domed green of the par 3 2nd hole: